sotoi/pokedb/README.md

 ### Pokemon Details
-* Select Pokemon See description and basic stats
+* Select Pokemon, see description and basic stats
 * Pressing an evolution takes you to the Pokemon

 ![App Screenshot](http://g.recordit.co/kYk9I6bTqa.gif)